CyberDragon Gold Achieves Self Reported Market Capitalization of $2.53 Billion (GOLD)

-CyberDragon Gold (GOLD) traded up 0.4% against the US dollar during the 1-day period ending at 19:00 PM Eastern on May 19th.
-One CyberDragon Gold token can currently be bought for $0.0054 or 0.00000020 BTC on cryptocurrency exchanges.
-CyberDragon Gold has a market capitalization of $2.53 billion and $57,369.78 worth of CyberDragon Gold was traded on exchanges in the last 24 hours.
-During the last week, CyberDragon Gold has traded 2% higher against the US dollar.
+CyberDragon Gold (GOLD) traded 0.2% lower against the U.S. dollar during the twenty-four hour period ending at 21:00 PM ET on May 21st.
+Over the last seven days, CyberDragon Gold has traded up 0.4% against the U.S. dollar.
+One CyberDragon Gold token can now be purchased for $0.0054 or 0.00000020 BTC on major exchanges.
+CyberDragon Gold has a market capitalization of $2.53 billion and approximately $56,371.31 worth of CyberDragon Gold was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.